Pseudo-codigo/FulltimeForceTask/README.md

 ## Getting Started

-Install Flutter by following [this guide](https://docs.flutter.dev/get-started/install) Clone the project and run `flutter pub get`
+Install Flutter by following [this guide](https://docs.flutter.dev/get-started/install).

+Clone the project and run `flutter pub get`.

 To run the project in a device or emultor run `flutter run`.

 For help getting started with Flutter development, view the